 The Easter Parade has been around since some time in the 1870s!
 The parade is more a spectacle of fashion than a religious event.
 In 1933, Irving Berlin wrote a song called the Easter Parade.
 Thanks to pictures that my friends posted on Facebook, I finally decided to check it out.

 Some people wear traditional Easter dresses with hats and look so stylish.
 Others wear huge colorful hats.
-I am always impressed with how creative and artistic people can be.
+I am always impressed with people’s Easter Parade hat ideas – so creative and artistic!
 I have seen hats made from all kinds of things.
-My favorites have been the ones that use Easter Candy or Easter Baskets.
+I think the best Easter bonnet ideas are the ones that use Easter Candy (Peeps!) or Easter Baskets.

 The Easter Parade is just a really fun and laid back event – anything goes!
+I love seeing Easter on Parade with all of the spring colors.
 Don’t worry if you don’t have an Easter bonnet.
 Plenty of people go that are not dressed up, like yours truly.
 One of these years, I will get a group together and figure out something fun to wear.
-Maybe you have some ideas?
+Maybe you have some Easter bonnet ideas?

 - You don’t have to dress up to go to the Easter Parade, but don’t forget your camera!